Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/Heterozygosity.md

     labs(x="Sample", y="Heterozygosity")

 # Save the plot to a file
-ggsave("heterozygosity_plot.png", plot, width=10, height=5, dpi=300)
+ggsave("heterozygosity_plot.jpeg", plot, width=10, height=5, dpi=300)
 ```

-This is an R code block that creates a scatter plot of heterozygosity values from a tab-separated value (tsv) file.
-The ggplot2 library is loaded, and the name of the input file is specified as "heterozygosity.tsv".
-The data is read in using the read.table function, and a scatter plot is created using ggplot with "Sample" on the x-axis and "Heterozygosity" on the y-axis.
-The resulting plot is saved as a png file named "heterozygosity_plot.png".

-### Genome-wide heterozygosity
+### B. Genome-wide heterozygosity using Window-based approach.

-Another way to display heterozygosity is by using a window-based approach.
-This approach allows for the visualization of variation throughout the genome and the ability to focus on regions of particularly high or low diversity.
-It also permits comparison of results with other methods, such as Runs of Homozygosity (RoH).
-There are several software programs that can perform this task in a similar way, including ANGSD.
+- This approach allows us to visualize the variation throughtout the genome with the ability to focus on regions of particularly higher or lower diversity.

-ANGSD (Analysis of Next Generation Sequencing Data) is an open-source software designed to analyze low-depth Next Generation Sequencing (NGS) data.
-Developed by researchers at the University of Copenhagen, ANGSD was specifically designed to handle large-scale sequencing data, particularly from non-model organisms.
-ANGSD provides a flexible and efficient framework for analyzing complex genomic data, enabling researchers to perform various types of population genetics and genomics analyses.
+- It is also a comparision with other methods such as ROH.
+- ANGSD peforms it.
+It is a software designed to analyze low-depth NGS data.
+It handles large-scale sequencing data particularly for non-model organisms.
+---
 Key capabilities of ANGSD include:
+---
 1. Genotype calling: ANGSD can estimate genotype likelihoods from sequencing data without actually calling genotypes, which helps reduce biases and errors introduced by hard genotype calls.
 2. SNP discovery: The software can identify Single Nucleotide Polymorphisms (SNPs) and estimate their allele frequencies while accounting for sequencing errors and varying levels of sequencing depth.
 3. Genetic association studies: ANGSD can perform Genome-Wide Association Studies (GWAS) and estimate genotype-phenotype associations using mixed linear models or generalized linear models.